 The Company applies a fair value-based impairment test to the carrying value of goodwill and indefinite-lived intangible assets on an annual basis and, if certain events or circumstances indicate that an impairment loss may have been incurred, on an interim basis.
 The analysis of potential impairment of goodwill requires a two-step process.
 The first step is the estimation of fair value.
 If step one indicates that an impairment potentially exists, the second step is performed to measure the amount of impairment, if any.
 Goodwill impairment exists when the estimated fair value of goodwill is less than its carrying value.
-There was no goodwill impairment during the three months ended March 31, 2014 and 2015.
+No goodwill impairment was determined to have occurred during the three months ended March 31, 2015 and 2016.